How to Create a Communications Plan for Your Team

 To ensure that your team is completely prepared for every eventuality, provide them with a framework of possibilities.
 This means including even the worst-case scenarios and how to deal with them.

 #4 Roles and responsibilities of each team member

 You also have to be upfront and precise about every team member’s responsibilities.
 Do include them in the communication plan and make sure that everyone familiarizes themselves with it.

 This way, you will avoid any misunderstandings, and everyone will be perfectly aware of their duties.
 You will also save time, which leaves room for improving workflows and boosting overall team communication.

 #5 Do’s and Dont’s

 A list of things that your team members should and shouldn’t do, with clear explanations and descriptions.

 You can never have too many rules.
-This is especially true when they’re aimed at helping other people with being better at what they do.
+This is especially true when they’re aimed at helping other people to be better at what they do.

 For this reason, we suggest that you include a section with “do’s and don’ts” regarding your communication plan style.
 Your team members will certainly find it helpful to know what’s acceptable and what’s not.
 Thanks to these guidelines in place, your employees will be able to have a quick look at the guideline to dispel any doubts immediately in case they feel uncertain.

 #6 How to maintain an effective response plan – what are your rules?